Yaarn/yaarn.github.io/index.md

 ## Need Help?

-If you have questions about Yaarn that aren't answered in our documentation, please feel free to reach out to us at [contact@yaarn.ai](mailto:contact@yaarn.ai).
+If you have questions about Pressto that aren't answered in our documentation, please feel free to reach out to us at [contact@heypressto.ai](mailto:contact@heypressto.ai).
 We're happy to help.

-For technical support or bug reports, email [support@yaarn.ai](mailto:support@yaarn.ai).
+For technical support or bug reports, email [support@heypressto.ai](mailto:support@heypressto.ai).